frankois94/MvvmForIOS/README.md

 ## Navigation

 #### Important ####
-All navigation between *Views* are made in the ViewModels, it require some specifics naming between the View + (Storyboard) and the corresponding ViewModel.
+All navigation between *Views* are made in the ViewModels, it requires some specifics naming between the View + (Storyboard) and the corresponding ViewModel.

 **For the ViewModel *testViewModel*, the View _must_ be named *testView* and the storyboard must be named *test*.**